 (4) that the public interest would not be disserved by a permanent injunction.

 As discussed above, the relief for patent infringement that a court would prefer to grant is not an injunction but monetary compensation.
-Accordingly, the first and second factors in determining whether a patent based injunction will be granted or denied is whether the patent owner has suffered an irreparable injury and monetary compensation cannot make the patent owner whole.
+Accordingly, the first and second factors in determining whether a patent-based injunction will be granted or denied are whether the patent owner has suffered an irreparable injury and whether monetary compensation cannot make the patent owner whole.